Walmart greeter: History

-The idea of having dedicated greeters at the front door of a store may have come from an employee of the company, Lois Richard.
+The concept of having dedicated greeters at the front door of a store may have originated from an employee of the company, Lois Richard.
 She was working in the early 1980s as an invoice clerk at the Walmart store in Crowley, Louisiana.
 The Walmart store in Crowley, which had opened in 1980, was experiencing shoplifting and had a significant "inventory shrinkage" after two years.
 The initial idea was to have an employee standing at the door in order to try to decrease shoplifting.
-After a shoplifting sting conducted by the local police showed that piles of merchandise could have been taken away, Lois Richard pitched the idea the next day to her manager and it was accepted.
+After a shoplifting sting conducted by the local police showed that piles of merchandise could have been taken away, Richard pitched the idea the next day to her manager and it was accepted.

 In 2019, it was announced that on April 26, greeters would be replaced with 'customer hosts' at 1,000 stores.
 This new position will require that hosts be able to climb up ladders to get products, lift packages weighing 25 pounds, and stand for long periods of time.
 The announced change was met with disapproval by disabled greeters.
 Walmart announced that it would make "every effort" to continue to employ disabled workers in other positions.

+During the COVID-19 pandemic Walmart greeters gained increased importance because of the fact they had to enforce and remind customers of store mask mandates.